chanzuckerberg/aws-oidc/README.md

 }
 ```
 ### serve-config
-Deploys a service that displays an AWS Config file for any authorized visitor.
+Sets up the webserver that clients ping to set up their AWS Config.

 ### configure
-Will query your aws config service (serve-config command) to help populate your `~/.aws/config`.
+Will query the aws config service (serve-config command) to help populate your `~/.aws/config`.
 It will guide you through the process of setting this up.

 ### env
 Env is primarily here to assist when running docker locally.
 It requires your `~/.aws/config` to be configured through `aws-oidc configure`.
 You can run the following to test it out: